Leah1977/LSH_Electricians_MS1/README.md

 ![Am I responsive](assets/images/homepagems1final.png)

 It is intended to be accessible on all screen sizes.
-Taking into consideration that a user looking for an electrician would possibly use their mobile for looking for an electrical service.
+Although I am finding mobile devices are been used more often on a daily basis for searching for services.

 ## UX

 I hope to attract a variety of users, from individual property owners to business property owners.
 I hope that users will become clients and reuse the website on a regular basis to book call-outs and services.